-Economic instability has led to acute inflationary pressures, supply chain disruptions, rising interest rates, a downturn in equity markets and bank failures.
-There is a risk of inflation remaining elevated for an extended period, which could cause claims and claim expenses to increase, impact the performance of our investment portfolio or have other adverse effects.
-We have seen an increase in auto repairable and medical costs.
+Economic instability has led to acute inflationary pressures, supply chain disruptions, rising changes in interest rates a downturn and changes in equity markets and bank failures. markets.
+There is a risk of inflation remaining elevated for an extended period, which could cause claims and claim expenses to increase, impact the performance of our investment portfolio or have other adverse effects. effects, including variability in the competitive environment.
+We have seen an increase in auto repairable vehicle repair and medical costs.
 These cost increases have resulted in greater claims severity.
 We continue to file in multiple states to establish rates that more closely follow the evolving loss cost trends.
-Rising interest rates have increased the cost of capital and may limit our ability to raise additional capital.
+Rising Fluctuations in interest rates have increased the cost of capital and may limit our ability to raise additional capital.